CameronFen/HugoWebsite/content/authors/admin/_index.md

 # - Visitors
 # ---
 ---
 Welcome to my website.
-I work at the intersection of machine learning and macroeconomics.
+My work is at the intersection of machine learning and macroeconomics.
 I'm especially interested in using the tools of deep learning to improve forecasting as well as macroeconometric modeling.

-Here is my <a href="/files/cv.pdf">CV</a>
+Here is my <a href="/files/cv.pdf">CV</a>.

 Additionally, if you are a non-profit in need of data work, feel free to contact me and, if I'm able, I'm happy to donate my time.